Codeine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Although addiction treatment outcomes vary depending on individual circumstances, motivation, and level of participation in treatment, the National Institute on Drug Abuse states that long-term drug rehab of 90 days or longer provides the best treatment outcomes.

-A variety of behavioral therapies and evidence-based practices are used in drug rehab to assist individuals who are in addiction recovery.
-These may vary based on the individual’s needs, but they often include specialized therapies such as:
+A variety of behavioral therapies and evidence-based practices are also used in codeine rehab to assist individuals who are in addiction recovery.
+These may vary based on the individual’s needs, but codeine treatment programs often include specialized therapies such as:

 - Contingency management